Zaatari: Birth of a new city in EU neighbourhood

 “We just hope to go back to Syria.
 It’s our country, our home … Nobody likes life here.
 It feels like a big prison,” Nour said.

 “It was better in my village.
-I want to go back,” Bashar, an 11-year-old boy who earns 1 to 3 Jordanian Dinars (JDs) a day working from 9am to 3pm carrying things in a wheelbarrow at the Zaatari gate, noted.
+I want to go back,” Bashar, an 11-year-old boy who earns 1 to 3 Jordanian Dinars (JDs) a day carrying things in a wheelbarrow at the Zaatari gate, noted.

 He is the only one earning cash for a family which includes his and his brother’s wives and 42 children.
-But many men sit around doing nothing while their wives and sons, who get jobs more easily because they are paid less, become the breadwinners.
+But many men do nothing while their wives and sons, who get jobs more easily because they are paid less, become the breadwinners.

 The EU’s Veit said Syrian men reject psychological help, but their frustration causes domestic violence: “I once attended a women’s group in the camp and they told me: ‘We have two problems in our lives: one is [Syrian leader] Assad and the other is our husbands’.”